pokanop/kubedev/README.md

 [![Jenkins Image](images/jenkins.png)](https://jenkins.io/)

 No ecosystem is complete without a good CI system and Jenkins provides just that.
-This is the final piece that will take all of the applications and bind them together with :heart:.
+This is the final piece that will take all of the applications and bind them together with ❤️.
 It will take the dockerized service, build it, and deploy it in your Kubernetes cluster automagically from your chart repository and Docker registry.

 ---